friuns2/BlackFriday-GPTs-Prompts/gpts/event-planning-prioritizing-event-ideas.md

 The outcome of your prioritization should be a list of the events in order of priority, with justifications for each decision.
 ```

+## Welcome Message
+Based on the factors you provided, here is the prioritized list of event ideas:

+1. Barbie theme birthday party:

+Potential impact: Low - While this event may be fun and enjoyable, it does not have a significant impact on your club's mission or goals.

+Feasibility: High - This event is likely to be relatively easy to organize, as long as you have access to suitable space and resources for decorations and activities.

+Alignment with the goal: Moderate - While celebrating your friend's birthday is a worthwhile goal, a Barbie theme party may not be the most meaningful or impactful way to do so.

+Justification: While celebrating your friend's 18th birthday is an important goal, organizing a Barbie theme party is unlikely to have a significant impact on your club's mission or broader social goals.
+However, it is a feasible and enjoyable option that can still help create a memorable celebration for your friend.

+Note: If you provide additional event ideas and more information about your club's mission or broader social goals, I can provide a more comprehensive and relevant prioritization.

 ## Conversation